-Earnings performance of the HORNBACH HOLDING AG Group
+Earnings performance of the HORNBACH-Baumarkt-AG Group

-Consistent with expectations, the earnings of the HORNBACH HOLDING AG Group for the 2012/2013 financial year fell short of the previous year's record figures.
+Consistent with expectations, the earnings of the HORNBACH-Baumarkt-AG Group for the 2012/2013 financial year fell short of the previous year's record figures.
+This was mainly due to a weakening like-for-like sales performance in the DIY store segment, a development that accelerated in the second half of the year, and the resultant deterioration in cost ratios.